LYT-Mariana/is477-course_project-deepsick/README.md

 - 2021–2022 (`21-22`)
 - 2023–2024 (`23-24`)

-Each year’s folder contains two ZIP archives corresponding roughly to **staffing** and **membership** tables.
-We focus on the SEA staffing files and extract their CSVs programmatically.
+Each survey year includes two ZIP files representing **staffing** and **membership** tables.
+We extract all staffing CSVs programmatically to ensure transparent and reproducible ingestion.

 **Coverage and Structure**
 The merged raw education dataset contains **62,841 rows** and **357 columns**.
-Important fields include:
+Relevant variables include:

-- `SURVYEAR` – survey year label (e.g., “2015-2016”)
+- `SURVYEAR` – survey year label
-- `STABR` – state abbreviation (57 unique values including territories)
+- `STABR`, `STATENAME` – state identifiers (57 unique values including territories)
-- `STATENAME` – state name
-- `STAFF`, `SECTCH`, `ELMTCH`, `SCHSUP`, `STUSUP`, etc. – aggregate counts of teachers and staff
+- Staffing totals (`STAFF`, `SECTCH`, `ELMTCH`, `SCHSUP`, `STUSUP`, etc.)
-- Numerous highly specific race × grade × gender indicators
+- Hundreds of fine-grained race × gender × grade indicators

-Because most of the detailed demographic columns are sparsely populated, we focus on **aggregated staffing totals** that have near-complete coverage.
-During cleaning we derive a numeric year field (`year`) from the folder name and keep the range **2015–2023**.
+However, **341 out of 357 fields exhibit more than 95% missingness**, and many staffing subcategories are reported only by certain states or only in certain years.
+These inconsistencies make the majority of variables **not analytically comparable across states or survey years**.

-**Cleaning and Core Variable**
+**Cleaning and Core Variable Selection**
-Due to extreme missingness, 341 out of 357 columns have more than 95% missing values and are dropped.
-We retain a small set of robust variables and then further narrow to four core columns:
+To maintain comparability, we drop extremely sparse columns and retain only robust, consistently reported indicators.
+We derive:

 - `state_fips` – numeric state code
-- `state` – uppercase state name
+- `state` – uppercase state name standardized across years
-- `edu_staff_total` – total staff count (from `STAFF`)
+- `edu_staff_total` – aggregated staff count from the `STAFF` column
-- `year` – derived numeric year
+- `year` – numeric year extracted from folder labels (2015–2023)

-We remove rows with missing state, year, or staff totals and filter out territories such as Puerto Rico, Guam, and the Virgin Islands.
-The resulting cleaned education dataset (`data/cleaned/education_cleaned.csv`) contains **5,786 rows**, which are later aggregated to state-year totals.
+We remove rows with missing state identifiers, missing staff totals, or invalid territories (e.g., Puerto Rico, Guam).
+The cleaned dataset (`data/cleaned/education_cleaned.csv`) contains **5,786 rows**, which are later aggregated to a single record per state-year.

+**Why Only `edu_staff_total` Is Used**
+Because CCD SEA reporting differs substantially across states, nearly all granular staffing categories are **not consistently defined** or **not consistently reported**.
+The `STAFF` field is the only aggregated staffing measure that exists across **all states and all years**, making it the only feasible, comparable education variable for our analysis.

+**Important Limitation: Zero Staff Totals**
+In several survey years, some states appear with `edu_staff_total = 0`.
+These values do **not** indicate an absence of staff; instead, they reflect missing aggregated totals in the SEA files for that year.
+These zeros therefore behave as **structural missing values** and should be interpreted cautiously.

 **Aggregation and Use**
-We aggregate education data to one record per state and year by summing `edu_staff_total`.
-This produces **204 state-year observations** for the years **2015, 2017, 2019, and 2021**.
-The aggregated staff totals serve as our primary education indicator, approximating the staffing capacity of public school systems.
+We aggregate the cleaned education data to one record per state and year by summing `edu_staff_total`.
+This yields **204 state-year observations** for **2015, 2017, 2019, and 2021**, which serve as our primary education indicator representing the staffing capacity of state public-school systems.

 ---

 ### 2.3 Integrated Dataset

-To study education–crime relationships, we merge the two cleaned datasets:
+To study education–crime relationships, we merge the two cleaned datasets by aligning identifiers and ensuring consistent temporal coverage.

+**Integration Steps**

-1. Align states: convert all state names to uppercase and restrict both datasets to the 50 states + D.C.
+1. **State alignment:** Convert all state names to uppercase and restrict both datasets to the 50 states + D.C.
-2. Align years: intersect the crime and education year sets.
-The intersection is **{2015, 2017, 2019, 2021}**.
+2. **Year alignment:** Take the intersection of available years from each dataset → **{2015, 2017, 2019, 2021}.**
-3. Aggregate education data to state–year level (`edu_staff_total`).
+3. **Aggregation:** Reduce education data to one state-year record using summed `edu_staff_total`.
-4. Perform an inner join on `state` and `year`.
+4. **Merge:** Perform an inner join on `state` and `year`.

+**Resulting Dataset**
-The final merged dataset (`data/merged.csv`) has:
+The final merged dataset (`data/merged.csv`) includes:

 - **204 rows** (51 states × 4 years)
-- **18 columns**, including crime counts, per-capita crime rates, population, and `edu_staff_total`.
+- **18 columns**, including population, crime counts, per-capita crime rates, and `edu_staff_total`.

-This dataset is the basis for our trend plots, correlation analysis, and summary findings.
+**Integration Limitations**
+- Only four overlapping survey years exist, producing a **non-continuous time series** for education variables.
+- Differences in reporting granularity across FBI and NCES systems may introduce alignment noise.
+- Zero-staff rows inherited from CCD SEA constitute structural missing values that limit interpretability.

+Despite these constraints, the merged dataset offers a reproducible and transparent foundation for descriptive analysis of education–crime associations.

 ---